peterr-s/kill-adobe/README.md

 ```

 The run time of each iteration is linear to the number of processes being looked for, but also to the total number of processes running on the system.

+## Compilation

+If compiled in a debug configuration, it will keep a terminal window open and log its activities.
+Else it will disappear into the background and work silently.

+It does not currently run properly when compiled as x64, though an x64 configuration is present in the VS project.
+I plan on fixing this but it is not a high priority since it won't make much of a difference here if at all.

 ## License